-Line level input bars help you visually sound check your microphone sensitivity.
+Audio level input bars in the Sound Preferences pane help you visually check your Mac compatible microphone sensitivity.
 When the bars don't respond to hollering or to taps on the mic, you'll need to trouble-shoot your connection.
-Make sure you have not inadvertantly muted your mic.
-Some USB microphone solutions provide a mute button option.
-You'll usually find a mute toggle on the cord of the microphone or headset.
-USB headsets may also offer a mute button on cord - or on the USB audio dongle that connects to your Mac's USB port as well.
+Make sure you haven't inadvertantly muted your mic.
+Some USB microphone solutions provide an onboard mute button on the device.
+You'll usually find a mute toggle on the base of the microphone.
+USB headsets may also offer a mute button on the cord, one of the earpieces, or on the USB audio dongle that connects to your Mac's USB port.

-Once you have confirmed live voice input as indicated by the Input Level bar, make sure you've set up audio properly in your recording app or video-chat program.
-Video and audio conferencing programs like ISPQ, iChat, Yahoo and MSN Messenger, Mac Skype offer SEPARATE input settings within their built-in application preferences besides Apple Menu > Preferences > Sound.
-Make sure that your new microphone has been selected in whichever chat or sound capture program you use to agree with higher-level System sound settings.
+Once you have confirmed live voice input as indicated by the Input Level bars, make sure you've set up audio properly in your DAW or recording app or video-chat program.
+Video and audio conferencing programs like FaceTime, ISPQ, iChat, Messages, and Mac Skype may offer SEPARATE input settings within their built-in application preferences that are separate from system-wide Apple Menu > Preferences > Sound options.
+Make sure that your new Apple compatible microphone has been selected in whichever chat or sound capture program you use to agree with higher-level System sound settings.

-In OSX Leopard or Lion - Option-click the volume control in the menu toolbar to select input and output devices without having to open System Preferences!
+TIP: In MacOS you can Option-Click the volume control Speaker icon in the menu toolbar to select your preferred input and output devices without having to open Apple's System Preferences pane!